Getting Your Aid - Newly Admitted Undergraduates

-Note: Financial Aid cannot be used to pay your enrollment deposit, or your SOAR fee.
+Note: Financial aid cannot be used to pay your enrollment deposit.

-Most financial aid funds are released to Student Financial Services – and applied toward any outstanding University-related charges (including any installment plans).
-The primary (or first) possible date funds can be released is 10 days prior to the first day of classes each semester.
+Most financial aid funds are released to Student Financial Services and applied toward any outstanding university charges (including any installment plans).
+The first possible date funds can be released is 10 days before the first day of classes each semester.
 For the exact disbursement dates for each semester, please refer to Key Dates and Deadlines.

-After the above dates, financial aid is released on a nightly basis throughout each semester.
+After the initial disbursement, financial aid is released on a nightly basis throughout each semester.

 Some aid programs follow a different release schedule, or may require funds be released after the above dates.

-NOTE: The earliest scholarship funds can be released is the “primary” aid release date for each semester; funds cannot be released prior to this date – regardless of when funds are received.
+NOTE: The earliest scholarship funds can be released is the first aid disbursement date for each semester; funds cannot be released prior to this date, regardless of when funds are received.

 Funds from private loans is dependent upon when loan funds are received from the lender.Once funds have been received at CSULB, they will be released to Student Financial Services for processing.

 When your financial aid is released to Student Financial Services, your awards are applied towards any CSULB charges that are on your account for the semester: